UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 pwd
 ```

-`pwd` stands for `pesent working directory` and it will tell you the `path` to where you are in the filesystem.
+`pwd` stands for `present working directory` and it will tell you the `path` to where you are in the filesystem.
 It starts with the root.

 In UNIX this is `/` and in Windows this will likely be something like `C:\`.